 Women of Aviation Worldwide

-The week of March 5-11, 2018 was internationally designated as “Women of Aviation Worldwide Week”.
-One of the more active women’s aviation organizations – Women in Aviation International hosted their annual convention in Reno, NV, March 22-24, 2018.
+One week last March was internationally designated as “Women of Aviation Worldwide Week”.
+One of the more active women’s aviation organizations – Women in Aviation International hosted their annual convention last March as well.
 If you are a woman who has been dreaming of becoming a civilian or military pilot, astronaut, instructor, aircraft mechanic, air traffic controller, airport manager or any other active, successful person in aviation, now might be a good time to launch your journey towards your goals.
 Women have been successfully proving themselves in all areas of aviation, and there are some great opportunities out there waiting for you.

 I have trained hundreds of students in the past 40 years and some of my best students were women who’s ages ranged from 13 to 65.
 Some of my female students became pilots for major airlines.
 One woman came to me to just take a couple of lessons to get over an extreme fear of flying.
 Previously, she had to use a stiff drink to enable her to go on trips in the family airplane with her husband.
 After a few flight lessons, she became curious to learn more and started having the time of her life pursuing her Private Pilot certificate.
 She became an excellent pilot and is now critiquing her husband’s flying skills.